cloudlinux/cloudlinux-doc/docs/kernel_settings/README.md

 Features that are absent in the current kernel build:

-1. OOM killer
-2. CPU boost
+1. CPU boost
-3. CRIU support for mod_lsapi PRO
+2. CRIU support for mod_lsapi PRO
-4. Per LVE traffic accounting
+3. Per LVE traffic accounting

 Limitations of the current kernel build:

+1. Standard OOM killer is used
-1. Proc can be seen other uids - can hide all procfs files for the regular (not root) users
+2. Proc can be seen other uids - can hide all procfs files for the regular (not root) users
-2. Symlink Owner Match Protection is disabled by default.
+3. Symlink Owner Match Protection is disabled by default.
 To enable it, use `sysctl` utility:

 <div class="notranslate">